 - They have already tried to find stuff & not been successful

-- OR have spent a lot of time searching & not found stuff good enough for you.
+- They have spent a lot of time searching & have not found stuff good enough for you.

 Try to time Stephanie’s presentation to when they’ll need to do the research.
-And for the second point, please ask them to try to find material for the assignment, using whichever resources they want, before Stephanie talks to them. (after they’ve discovered 1 million resources in Google, they’re usually more willing to listen to the librarian. )
+And for the other points, please ask them to try to find material for the assignment, using whichever resources they want, before Stephanie talks to them—after they’ve discovered 1 million resources in Google, they’re usually more willing to listen to the librarian.

 For More Information